 1) Service n°124 and service n°125 are both "available" in the USIM.

-2) The home network public key is not provisioned in the USIM.
+2) The home network public key or the priority list are not provisioned, or the highest priority protection scheme is null-scheme in the USIM.

 3) The UICC shall be connected to an ME simulator.